Elixr-Solutions/TopServersOnlineIssues/README.md

 Welcome to the TSO Issue Tracker.

-Here you will be able to see all the issues known with the website, possible workarounds and fixes This will include issues for the Tracker as well.
+Here you will be able to see all the issues known with the website, possible workarounds and fixes.<br>
+This will include issues for the Tracker as well.

 Posting Format will be:

-Title: Issue
+Title: Issue<br>
-Description:
-Issue:
+Description:<br>
+Issue:<br>
-How to replicate:
+How to replicate:<br>
-Time Issue was found (Please include time code EG. CET, EST etc):
+Time Issue was found (Please include time code EG. CET, EST etc):<br>
 Images if Able: